NETWAYS/foreman-training/configmanagement/03_ansible.md

 * Install Foreman Plugin and Smart Proxy Plugin using foreman-installer
 * Import roles and assign them

-This requires to adjust the Ansible configuration to include only a single roles_path.

-* Configure settings in Foreman

-You can configure the account used, the password and how to get superuser privileges.
-You can override configuration with host parameters.
-In production do not use root, but keep it now.

 * Prepare Smart proxy to play roles

-Smart Proxy needs a SSH configuration to disable host key checking and an Ansible directory to play roles.
+Smart Proxy needs a SSH key to play roles.

 * Play roles using the webinterface